aergoio/guide/source/smart-contracts/lua/guide.md

 ##### default
 `default` is a special function.
 It is called when the function name can not be found or when the transaction has no a call information.
 It does not need to export through `abi.register()`. `default` is the name of this function. `default` is used internally by the VM.
 You should not use `default` for any other purpose.

-You cant define a default function as follows:
+You can define a default function as follows:

 ```lua
 ...